leanix/vsm-github-broker/README.md

 1. The integration (vsm-github-broker) is packaged as a docker container which shall be deployed on the customer premises

 2. The container runs a live service, which runs continuously
+   - it exposes a health endpoint on path `/actuator/health` which can be used to check the health of the service

 3. On startup:
    - the service will reach out to VSM to fetch the configured GitHub organizations